requestly/requestly.io/blog-posts/adding-delay-to-network-requests.md

 - It also works with AJAX requests.

 You can also combine this with other rules of requestly, which is helpful in many situations, like somewhere you want to modify the headers of the request after delaying it.
 It could be easily solved using requestly.

+> If you want to add delays for network traffic in Android apps, use our [Android Debugger](/debug-android-apps/)

 ### Limitations